Divorce

 What is a Wife Entitled to in a Divorce in Virginia?

-In Virginia, neither party is automatically entitled to anything until the court determines division.
+In Virginia, neither party is automatically entitled to anything until the court determines the division.
 The court divides property based on each spouse's financial situation and assets.
 If you and your spouse can agree, the court will approve your settlement or separation agreement and add it to your final divorce decree.

 The Importance of Mediation in VA Divorce Proceedings